 Fresh is best.

 Think about how your grandparents and generations before them lived.
 Transportation was hard to come by, so shopping trips were limited.
 Fresh milk was delivered to the doorstep.
-Produce was not contaminated with as many pesticides and was not genetically modified in laboratories.
+Produce was not contaminated with as many pesticides and was not genetically modified in laboratories, as it is today.
 Fruits and vegetables were grown in a field by a family farmer and eaten within a few days.
-The food had the benefit of interacting with nature’s elements—sun, rain, nutrient-rich soil, and living creatures.
-Simply put, food was more pure than it is today.
+The food had the benefit of interacting with Nature’s elements—sun, rain, nutrient-rich soil and living creatures.
+Simply put, food was pure.
 While our society has changed, your choices can support a healthy lifestyle.
 Choose fresh, organic fruits and vegetables.
 And if possible, shop local.

 Read the labels.

 When choosing packaged foods, stay away from names you can’t pronounce.
 Look for labels that have just a few listed ingredients, and make sure those ingredients are healthful ones.

 TCM believes that food should not be viewed solely as a physical source of nutrition.
 Whole, unprocessed foods have a healing essence that help to nourish the body on an energetic level.
 These foods and certain carefully-crafted herbs help turn on your body’s innate response to heal.
 Your body is powerful but it needs your partnership.
 For example, during times of seasonal transition, choose foods that are warming, such as ginger, cinnamon, and turmeric to ease yourself into the coming season.
 There is a color and an organ associated with each season.
 So during Spring, the season of the Liver, eat green and sour foods—such as pickles, dandelion, the greens of scallions, string beans, snow peas and vinegar—that carry the essence to support Liver function.
 As we transition into Summer, the season of the Heart, eat watermelon, plum tomatoes and bitter greens, such as broccoli rabe and escarole.